prisma-labs/konn/README.md

 ### Providers

-Kont providers are a way to modularize repetitive setup/setdown logic.
+Konn providers are a way to modularize repetitive setup/setdown logic.

 Create them using the provider builder API.

-Idiomatic Kont providers do two things:
+Idiomatic Konn providers do two things:

 1. Are wrapped in constructors as usually a provider will have options that can be configured, but even when not, to keep things consistent, it is best practice to do so.

 2. Are named.
 This runtime information improves error messages and log output.

 > For static typing reasons provider definitions must end with `.done()` which return apparently a plain function.
 This is a static "lie" to work around [TypeScript variance control limitatons](https://github.com/microsoft/TypeScript/issues/10717).
 In actuality, at runtime, something else is being returned and in fact `.done()` is basically a no-op function.
-Its a small price to pay for the type safety you get with Kont.
+Its a small price to pay for the type safety you get with Konn.

 ```ts
 import { provider } from 'konn'